-As can be seen, within set 23, the case and both controls had recently eaten pork, but not products from dealer A, so this matched set provides no useful information with regard to these predictors.
-While the OR for -eatbeef- and -slt\a- are extreme (0 and $\infty$ , respectively), they do provide evidence of positive and negative associations with being a case respectively.
+As can be seen within set 23, the case and both controls had recently eaten pork, but not products from dealer A, so this matched set provides no useful information with regard to these predictors.
+While the OR for -eatbeef- and -slt_a- are extreme (0 and ∞ respectively), they do provide evidence of negative and positive associations with being a case respectively.

+shows why this is true, using data from a matched case-control study of a Salmonella outbreak.
+One consequence of this is that if either the case or all the controls within a set have a missing observation, the entire set is excluded from the analysis because there is no within-set variation.
 It has been shown that the use of GEE methods (Chapter 23) may be a suitable alternative to conditional logistic regression in situations in which there are many sets with missing data or no within-set variation (Lin et al, 2007).

 Hypothesis testing in conditional models can be done using Wald tests or (preferably) LRTs in much the same way as for ordinary logistic regression models.
-Example 16.15 shows simple and multiple conditional logistic regression models for the Salmonella data.
+Example 16.15 shows simple and multiple conditional logistic regression models for the Salmonella data along with a simple ordinary logistic regression.

-If data that were collected in a matched-design study are analysed using an unconditional logistic regression model, 1 of 2 effects can occur.
-If the matching was done on variables that are confounders (ie matching was required to prevent bias), then the estimates from the unconditional analysis will be biased toward the null (ie a conservative estimate).
+If data that were collected in a matched-design study are analysed using an unconditional logistic regression model, one of 2 effects can occur.
+If the matching was done on variables that are confounders (ie matching was required to prevent bias) then the estimates from the unconditional analysis will be biased toward the null (ie a conservative estimate).
 If the matching was not necessary to avoid bias, then the coefficients from the unconditional analysis will be less efficient (ie will have wider confidence intervals).
-Consequently, matching should be accounted for in the analysis if it was incorporated into the design of the study (Breslow and Day, 1980).
-If an ordinary logistic model with -slt\a- as the sole predictor is fit to the Salmonella data, the resulting OR is 3.21, reflecting the expected bias toward the null.